callstack/reassure/packages/reassure/README.md

 Allows you to wrap any **asynchronous** function, measure its execution times and write results to the output file.
 You can use optional `options` to customize aspects of the testing.
 Note: the execution count will always be one.

-> **Note**: Measuring asynchronous functions can be useful when, during its execution, they rely or need to get some data from async providers e.g. storage / network and we are purposely disconsidering their impact during the test as we want only to measure the rest of the function's logic. **With that in mind, make sure these providers are properly mocked during test environment so they don't pollute your measurements.**
+> **Note**: Measuring performance of asynchronous functions can be tricky.
+These functions often depend on external conditions like I/O operations, network requests, or storage access, which introduce unpredictable timing variations in your measurements.
+For stable and meaningful performance metrics, **always ensure all external calls are properly mocked in your test environment to avoid polluting your performance measurements with uncontrollable factors.**

 ```ts
 async function measureAsyncFunction(